Amari Latimer

 College Projection

-Latimer projects as an immediate contributor in a college running back rotation due to his physical maturity and well-rounded game.
-He has the tools to develop into a lead back and a high-volume carrier in a Power Four offense.
-His ability as a receiver and potential in pass protection give him a three-down ceiling.
-Expect him to be a reliable short-yardage and goal-line back early in his career with the potential to be a multi-year starter.
+Latimer projects as a running back who can compete for playing time early in his college career due to his physical maturity and well-rounded skillset.
+He has the potential to become a lead back in a committee and eventually a primary ball carrier for a Power Four program.
+His ability as a pass-catcher and potential in pass protection give him a high floor for seeing the field in various offensive packages.

 NFL Outlook